Worst Car Wednesday: 1997-2001 Cadillac Catera

 The Cadillac Catera capped a two-decade plunge of bad cars, engines, and advertising

 Marching on with fake wire wheels, gaudy brocade interiors, and vinyl tops, Cadillac only appealed to old buyers.
 But old buyers die too soon.
-Without appealing to younger buyers your demographic gets increasingly smaller as they die off.
-Once you’ve exhausted your bucket of potential buyers you’re toast.
+Without appealing to younger buyers, your demographic gets increasingly smaller.
+Once you’ve exhausted your bucket of potential buyers, you’re toast.